orachide/ansible-role-springboot/README.md

 [![Build Status](https://travis-ci.org/orachide/ansible-role-springboot.svg?branch=master)](https://travis-ci.org/orachide/ansible-role-springboot)

-Ansible role that install Spring boot application on server.
+Ansible role that install Spring boot application as a service.

 This role will copy the application artifact on the server and start it.
 By default the role will also create a service (SystemV - init.d, Systemd) to manage application